-- 12.8.1 There is no automatic right to reassessment for students who achieve a module mark of below 20%. - 12.8.2 For a student who has failed to complete the Stage satisfactorily, the Board of Examiners shall either: - (a) refer the student to reassessment, where the student has achieved at least 20% in the module:
+- 12.8.1 There is no automatic right to reassessment for students who achieve a module mark of below 20%. - 12.8.2 For a student who has failed to complete the Stage satisfactorily, the Board of Examiners shall either: - (a) refer the student to reassessment, where the student has achieved at least 20% in the module; - or - (b) in the case of a student who has obtained a mark of below 20% in a module:

-- (b) in the case of a student who has obtained a mark of below 20% in a module: - i.
+- i.
 For a student at Stage 0 or Stage 1, offer a reassessment opportunity in the affected module(s). - ii.
 For a student whose marks of below 20% are as a result of an application of a penalty for late submission or plagiarism and collusion, offer a reassessment opportunity in the affected module(s). - iii.
-For any other student, the Board of Examiners shall consider the overall performance of the student, taking into account factors including the number of failed modules, the student's attendance and progress to date, the level of study, any recommendations of the Extenuating Circumstances Panel, and any Professional, Statutory or Regulatory Body requirements, and may take one of the following actions: - Offer a reassessment opportunity in the affected module(s): - On the recommendation of the Extenuating Circumstances Panel, permit the student to repeat the year of study, either with or without a period of intercalation: - 3.
+For any other student, the Board of Examiners shall consider the overall performance of the student, taking into account factors including the number of failed modules, the student's attendance and progress to date, the level of study, any recommendations of the Extenuating Circumstances Panel, and any Professional, Statutory or Regulatory Body requirements, and may take one of the following actions: - 1.
+Offer a reassessment opportunity in the affected module(s); - 2.
+On the recommendation of the Extenuating Circumstances Panel, permit the student to repeat the year of study, either with or without a period of intercalation; - 3.
 Recommend to the Head of School that the student should not be offered a reassessment attempt.
-Any such student would not be permitted to be reassessed in any failed module, and would be withdrawn from the University and receive an exit award where appropriate (in accordance with Regulation 18). - 12.9 In all cases, the Board may refer to the Head of the student's School of Studies any student who has failed 40 credits or more within the Stage, for appropriate advice and guidance, including consideration under General Regulation 13, Attendance, Engagement and Progress.
+Any such student would not be permitted to be reassessed in any failed module, and would be withdrawn from the University and receive an exit award where appropriate (in accordance with Regulation 18). - iv. (c) A student may not be referred to reassessment in a module until they have completed any delayed assessments in that module. - 12.9 In all cases, the Board may refer to the Head of the student's School of Studies any student who has failed 40 credits or more within the Stage, for appropriate advice and guidance, including consideration under General Regulation 13, Attendance, Engagement and Progress.